neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/intro_to_linting_and_ci.md

 CI stands for Continuous Integration.
 Think of it as a kitchen assistant who keeps tasting the soup at every stage, ensuring it's always delicious.

 ### How does CI work?
 CI is a process that **runs** automatically every time you make a change to your code.
 It checks that your code is working as expected, and alerts you if there are any problems.
-Every time you push a change to your codebase on GitHub, CI (your cooking assistant) can install your package, run your tests, and check your code for errors as if it were a user interacting with your software.
+Every time you push a change to your codebase on GitHub, CI (your cooking assistant) can install your package, test it, and check your code for errors as if it were a user interacting with your software.

 ### If I don't use CI, what could go wrong?
 Imagine baking a cake.
 If you don't taste-test as you go, you might end up with a salty dessert.
 Without CI, small errors in code can create big problems later.